 Authors can choose to refund you — partially or in full — to resolve a feedback thread.
 Two things happen together when you take that refund:

-• You keep access to the version of the skill that was live when the refund landed, for as long as you want.
+• You keep access to the version of the Tool that was live when the refund landed, for as long as you want.

 This rule applies to every author-issued refund regardless of amount or reason.
 The refund is meant to make you whole on the version you have, not to be an ongoing credit on future work.